 Your skin will be thankful after a good steam facial treatment.
-You can do it at home with this all-natural guide.
+And you can do it at home with this all-natural guide.

 Are there any risks?

 Although steaming is a gentle and natural practice, it is always recommended to check with your dermatologist first.
 As with any hot liquid, if it is too hot or if you get too close, you can get steam burns, so you need to be careful when you practice this at home.

 If you have psoriasis, rosacea, eczema, or any other inflammatory skin condition, you should avoid steaming, as hot temperatures will cause blood vessels to dilate.